How to apply

 Additionally, veterans and dependents may qualify for in-state residency after initial classification of out-of-state by providing additional information through Section 702 of the Choice Act.
 To qualify under this act, the student must be a veteran or dependent of veteran; must enroll in an institution of higher learning within three years of discharge from a period of active duty service of 90 days or more and be eligible for and receiving the Montgomery GI Bill or Post 9/11 GI Bill.
 Finally, the student must reside in North Carolina while enrolled in courses.
 Learn more.

 Student Veteran Resource Center

 Student Veteran Services at Appalachian is here to help provide a smooth transition for student veterans and their families as they are moving from the military mindset to a higher education setting.
 Student Veteran Services provides information for on- and off-campus resources within the Major General Edward M. Reeder, Jr. Student Veteran Resource Center, located in Plemmons Student Union, Suite 251.
-The Coordinator for Student Veteran Services facilitates many of the programs on campus for the student veterans, and is also the advisor for the Student Veterans Association.
+The Program Director for Student Veteran Services facilitates many of the programs on campus for the student veterans, and is also the advisor for the Student Veterans Association.
 Learn more about the resources for student veterans, from Orientation sessions for veterans to priority course registration to exclusive honor cords at graduation.

 Through the classes and field training with Appalachian Army ROTC, you will learn first-hand what it takes to lead others, motivate groups and conduct missions as an Officer in the Army.
 Upon graduation from Army ROTC, you will earn the bar of a Second Lieutenant and become a leader for life